-Currently, BTI provides transportation and disposal services to Santa Clara Valley Water District (SCVWD) and water treatment sludge generated at three treatment facilities in Santa Clara County.
-BTI provides end dump trailers stationed at the treatment facility for direct loading of byproduct waste and provide end dumps for backhoe loading on an 'as needed' basis.
+Currently, BTI provides transportation and disposal services to Santa Clara Valley Water District (SCVWD) and water treatment solids generated at three treatment facilities in Santa Clara County.
+BTI provides end dump trailers stationed at the treatment facility for direct loading of the waste and we provide end dumps for backhoe loading on a weekly basis.

 This is a weekly service project.

 ELEVEN ENGINEERING / TERRA PACIFIC gROUP oROVILLE, ca

 Environmental remediation cleanup in Oroville resulted in over 12,000 tons of contaminated soil being generated and transported to both non-hazardous and hazardous waste landfills.
 BTI provided an on-site project manager to manage loads being off-hauled to landfill locations, manage manifests and be the point of contact for driver communication on-site.
 Our trucks passed multiple rigorous truck inspections throughout the project.

 Project Dates: April 2018 - December 2018

 GENENTECH INC. SOUTH SAN FRANCISCO CA